Darrman/BSFETranslation/README.md

 It does not in any way restore missing elements of presentation, such as the illustrations or voice acting.
 The game is silent and it is recommended to listen to videos of audio from recordings of the original broadcast.
 I fully encourage using this as a base for any restoration attempts.
-Please contact me if you plan to attempt one.
+However, please ask me for permission before using my work here.

+Credits:
+* All hacking work by Darrman.
+* Font taken from VincentASM/RPGuy FE3 translation
+* Some unused script blocks taken from bookofholsety's TCRF contributions and edited to fit better in game

 History:
 The year is 1997.
 Two years have passed since the release of Nintendo's